jonmbake/jonbake.com/personal_constitution.md

 necessary changes to be happy again.
 Bad things will happen.
 Accept what you must, change what you can.
 Keep things in perspective.

-### 3 - Always Be Open to New Experiences. ­Conquer Fear.
+### 3 - Always Be Open to New Experiences.
+Conquer Fear.

 Life is not about working nine to five then coming home to watch TV.
 My life is more than that.
-I will embrace every new experience­­ that life has to offer.
+I will embrace every new experience that life has to offer.
 I will take advantage when opportunity arises.

-### 4 - Live Debt Free/Be Non-­Materialistic.
+### 4 - Live Debt Free/Be Non-Materialistic.

 Debt adds stress.
 Material possession will not make you happy.
 For happiness, see family and friends above.